 Body Dysmorphic Disorder Treatment: Therapy, Medications

-Body dysmorphic disorder treatment involves both cognitive behavioral therapy (CBT) and medications as first line treatment approaches, according to Sabine Wilhelm, Ph.D., a fellow in the OCD Program at Massachussetts General Hospital.
+Body dysmorphic disorder treatment involves both cognitive behavioral therapy (CBT) and medications as first-line treatment approaches, according to Sabine Wilhelm, Ph.D., a fellow in the OCD Program at Massachusetts General Hospital.
 BDD reaches beyond mere vanity or self-centered attention to appearance.
 (What is body dysmorphic disorder?)
 Despite misconceptions about BDD, it's a very real body image disorder, affecting both men and women.

 Body Dysmorphic Disorder Treatment